dockfries/infernus/README.md

 | 4   | Samp Node               | SDK builds a bridge to the base     |
 | 5   | Omp Server              | Base                                |

+## Notice

+- Do not mix functional wrapper and class wrapper

 ## Credits

 - [omp-server](https://github.com/openmultiplayer/server-beta)